Human beings are not the only creatures threatened by infectious disease.

 But the IMEI number is different from another trackable number: the International Mobile Subscriber Identity (IMSI) number, which identifies a subscriber.
 IMSIs are stored on a phone’s SIM card, which can be pulled from one device and put into another.

-Either way, these and other unique identifiers are important to the subscriber’s phone network operator; the numbers are used to enable basic phone functions and advanced network and security features.
-But they can also be used to track and locate our devices in physical space with remarkable accuracy.
+Either way, these and other unique identifiers are important to the subscriber’s phone network operator; even if your phone’s ‘location services’ are turned off in individual apps, your phone will still ring when someone calls.
+No matter where you are on the planet.
+Identifying numbers in your phone make that happen; the numbers are used to enable basic phone functions and advanced network and security features.
+They can be used to track and locate your devices in physical space with remarkable accuracy.

 But that does not mean those signals are not valuable when trying to tie someone to a particular location and a particular situation.